iframe

 contexts communicate with the parent via window.postMessage

-are requests that expect a response.id
+are requests that expect a response.Messages with an

-are responses to requests.id
+are responses to requests.Messages without an

-do not expect a response.id
+do not expect a response.UUID v4 is the recommended

 initialize